slipstream/SlipStreamDocumentation/docs/administrator_guide/connectors/cloudstack_connector.rst

 more instances of this connector by either:

 1. Using the `UI <#with-the-ui>`__.
-2. Drop a `configuration file <#with-a-configuration-file>`__ and restart the service.
+2. Add a connector instance defined via `configuration file
+   <#with-a-configuration-file>`__ using `ss-config` utility and restart
+   the service.

 With the UI
 -----------

-Instanciate one or more instances of the connector
+Instantiate one or more instances of the connector
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once logged-in with a privileged user (e.g. *super*), open the